psu13/mutable-states/content/Star Wars VII: A New Hope.md

 Here is what Fallout 4 looks like: <a href="https://www.youtube.com/watch?v=X5aJfebzkrM">https://www.youtube.com/watch?v=X5aJfebzkrM</a>

-That looks pretty good even if with the shitty Bethesda face animation.
+That looks pretty good even with the shitty Bethesda face animation.

 Here is what movie effects looked like in 1977, before *Star Wars*: <a href="https://www.youtube.com/watch?v=it0sf4CMDeM">https://www.youtube.com/watch?v=it0sf4CMDeM</a>